microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 -Tensor : load the input as a tensor
 -Perf [all]: capture performance measurements such as timing and memory usage.
-Specifying "all" will output all measurements -Iterations : # times perf measurements will be run/averaged. (maximum: 1024 times) -Input <fully qualified path>: binds image or CSV to model -TopK <number>: print top <number> values in the result.
+Specifying "all" will output all measurements -Iterations : # times perf measurements will be run/averaged. (maximum: 1024 times) -Input <path to input file>: binds image or CSV to model -InputImageFolder <path to directory of images> : specify folder of images to bind to model" << std::endl;
+-TopK <number>: print top <number> values in the result.
 Default to 1 -BaseOutputPath [<fully qualified path>] : base output directory path for results, default to cwd -PerfOutput [<path>] : fully qualified or relative path including csv filename for perf results